Welcome from the Head of School

 Economics affects each and every one of us, regardless of where we live or what we do.
 Concerned with how we use our resources, trade internationally, manage our economic growth and thrive as a society, economists analyse a wide variety of issues.
 They question the male/female pay gap; identify how government policies affect us; ask why some countries grow faster than others; and examine the everyday choices we make.
 That is why we are passionate about the subject.

-As one of the UK's largest economics departments, we offer broad programmes of study, combining all of the core analytical and quantitative techniques required by modern economics graduates.
+We offer broad programmes of study, combining all of the core analytical and quantitative techniques required by modern economics graduates.
 We aim to provide a stimulating environment for learning, without losing the friendly and informal atmosphere for which Nottingham is renowned.

 We are proud of our high rankings across league tables including: